Adaptive advantage in entanglement-assisted communications

-Note that when Bob's measurements are projective, i.e., the outcomes are binary and $|\vec{v}_{by}|=1$, the measurements $M_{y,+1}$ and $M_{y,-1}$ represent the same measurement up to flipping the outcome and thus the protocol can be implemented non-adaptively.
-However, when Bob's outcomes are not binary and the measurements non-projective, $M_{y,+1}$ and $M_{y,-1}$ are generally not jointly measurable and the protocol is adaptive.
+Note that when Bob's measurements are projective, i.e., the outcomes are binary and $|\vec{v}_{by}|=1$, the measurements $M_{y,+1}$ and $M_{y,-1}$ represent the same measurement up to flipping the outcome which can be implemented non-adaptively.
+However, when Bob's outcomes are non-binary and the measurements non-projective, $M_{y,+1}$ and $M_{y,-1}$ are generally not jointly measurable and the protocol is adaptive.

 We now prove that adaptive protocols are necessary to simulate arbitrary qubit prepare-and-measure correlations.
 For this, consider the following correlation function